-This monitoring plan will be overseen by the Department of Environment and Climate Change, until the establishment of the Independent Expert Advisory Committee (IEAC), the Terms of Reference for which are in development.
+This monitoring plan will be overseen by the Department of Municipal Affairs and Environment, until the establishment of the Independent Expert Advisory Committee (IEAC).

 3. Methodology:

 The environmental monitoring proposed under this plan will focus on water and sediment grab sampling at sites which are selected in a scientific manner to capture the physiographic diversity of the project area.